 - a.
-The Demolition Timeline provides a breakdown of the step-by-step process for physically demolishing the plant. - b.
+The Decommissioning Timeline provides a breakdown of the step-by-step process for physically demolishing the plant. - b.
 Mechanical and electrical disconnections precede the removal of equipment and structures. - c.
 Strict safety measures, such as the isolation of energy sources and certification of site readiness, are enforced before commencing demolition activities. - d.
 Various structures and equipment, including turbines, storage tanks, and buildings, are demolished in accordance with the established timeline.

 Although attempts will be made to fully understand the present conditions of the site, unforeseen conditions are frequently encountered when working on existing sites.
 The project team has no control over the existence or impact of these unforeseen conditions, which may pose a risk to the overall project duration.

-The Demolition Timeline in Appendix F excludes work that addresses unforeseen conditions, as well as, any delays resulting from the following circumstances, for which more time will be granted:
+The Decommissioning Timeline in Appendix D excludes work that addresses unforeseen conditions as well as any event constituting Force Majeure under the OMA or the Demolition Agreement., for which more time will be granted.

-Table 10-1 - Conditional Project Duration Risks
+Table 7-1 - Conditional Project Duration Risks